yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 }}}
 The ''ifup lan'' command will bring up the interface specified by lan_ifname.
 Normally the lan_ifname is set to br0 which will cause it to create the bridge br0 and add the the interfaces from lan_ifnames to the bridge; lan_proto is usually static which means that br0 will have the IP address from lan_ipaddr, and so on for the rest of the variables listed above.

-It's important to remember that it's the <name>_ifname that specifies the interfaces, the <name> compontent itself has almost no value.
+It's important to remember that it's the <name>_ifname that specifies the interfaces, the <name> component itself has almost no value.
 This means that if you changed lan_ifname to be the internet port, vlan1, then ''ifup lan'' would bring up the internet port, not the lan ports (despite using the command ''ifup lan'' and using the lan_ variables).
 Also, it means that you can create any <name> variables you want, foo_ifname, foo_proto .... and they would be used by ''ifup foo''.

 The only <name> with any significance is '''wan''', used by the /etc/init.d/S45firewall script.
 The firewall script will NAT traffic through the wan_ifname, blocking connections to wan_ifname.